seryalda/dawg/1.0.0/README.md

 ## Overview

-DAWG - AC Relay Driver Board
+The DAWG AC Relay Driver Board is a purpose-built, specialized solution for electronics projects.
+Measuring 76mm x 86mm, this RAIL DIN board with two screw holes (25mm center to center apart) offers a reliable means to control AC CONTACTORS or Industrial DC Relay Switches with DC voltage exceeding 12VDC.
+Unlike standard relays, this 4-channel relay driver serves as an intermediary, allowing low-voltage output controllers like Arduino and ESP microcontrollers to effectively activate external DC relay switches using user-selected AC voltages.

-DAWG is a specialized RAIL DIN 76MM X 86MM PCB equipped with two screw holes on each side, spaced 25mm apart.
-It caters to a common electronics project requirement: providing a dependable AC/DC relay driver.
-The primary objective is to empower low-voltage output controllers, such as Arduino and ESP microcontrollers, to efficiently manage multiple AC CONTACTORS or Industrial DC Relay Switches (with a DC voltage exceeding 12VDC).
+Powered by an external 5VDC source, the board simplifies the control of multiple relay switches for diverse applications, making it an ideal choice for various electronic projects.

-Functioning as a 4-channel relay driver, it doesn't operate as a standard relay switch.
-Instead, it outputs a user-selected AC/DC voltage to activate external AC/DC RELAY SWITCHES, thus earning its name as a relay driving board.
+## Key Features

-## Features
+- 4-channel relay driver board for AC CONTACTORS and Industrial DC Relay Switches.

-- **Relay Control:** This feature simplifies the process of controlling mechanical and solid-state relays, enabling you to manage higher voltage loads with ease.
+- Designed to work with low-voltage output controllers like Arduino and ESP microcontrollers.

-- **Versatility:** The board is designed to drive HV relay switches, encompassing both mechanical and solid-state options, making it adaptable to a wide range of applications.
+- Enables control of external DC relay switches using user-selected AC voltages.

-- **Ease of Integration:** The board ensures easy integration through user-friendly terminal screw blocks, connectors, and pin headers configurations.
+- Dimensions: 76mm x 86mm RAIL DIN board with two screw holes.

-- **DIN Rail Support:** DIN RAIL compatibility enables seamless mounting in standard 35mm DIN RAIL enclosures.
-This feature ensures that your projects have a professional and sturdy appearance and can be effortlessly integrated into existing distribution panels.
+- External 5VDC power source for operation.

-- **Comprehensive Documentation:** Access comprehensive documentation to swiftly get started and leverage the full potential of your relay driver.
+- Ideal for applications requiring reliable and efficient relay driving.

 [🔝 Top](#top)